-Paired with the flawed predictions of rising rates, market analysts were always quick to assure everyone that rising mortgage interest rates would have no impact on the housing market.
+Paired with the flawed predictions of rising rates, market analysts were always quick to assure everyone that rising mortgage interest rates would have no impact on the housing market and that people would be able to get home loans with no problem.
 The economy is strong, they said.
 Incomes are rising, they said.
 Nothing could hold back the housing recovery juggernaut.

 Well, guess what?
 It was all bullshit.

 Yes, for several years everyone covering real estate succumb to their optimism bias, believed the bullshit, and put on a happy face.

 So what’s wrong with a little optimism?
 An optimistic outlook is certainly essential for happiness and inner peace, but it isn’t quite so helpful when it comes to investments.
 Boundless optimism fuels asset bubbles of every kind, leading to painful clashes with reality later on.

 As skeptics like to point out, reality bats last, and the reality is that rising mortgage interest rates do hurt the market — even in ways nobody counted on.

 Study from realtor.com sets drop of those planning to buy this spring at 10%.